 2) Overcoming stigma

 In many families, there are unspoken rules about how adults should treat their parents.
-Sometimes they’re cultural.
-Coming from an Italian background, I was taught to respect my elders—especially close relatives.
+Coming from an Italian background, I was culturally taught to respect my elders—especially close relatives.
 So when I decided to talk to my parents about downsizing, I was worried that they might see it as disrespectful.

 When you talk to your parents, don’t lose sight of the fact that they’re adults.
-Highlighting the practical aspects of downsizing—like the extra time and money they stand to gain—could be helpful.
-But there are so many different reasons that your mom or dad may be resistant to the process, and you can really only get to the root of their hesitance by asking them how they feel.
+Their senior years have earned them insight into life lessons and experiences.
+Treat the discussion like a two-way conversation.
+Highlight the practical aspects of downsizing, like the extra time and money they stand to gain.
+Listen to their objections.
+There are so many different reasons that your mom or dad may be resistant to the process, and you can really only get to the root of their hesitancy by asking them how they feel.
 Openness, honesty, and respect can go a long way!

 3) Suggesting lifestyle changes

-A lot of older people are set in their ways, and that’s not necessarily a bad thing!
-Often, it just means they’re happy—and they don’t want things to change.
+A lot of senior citizens are set in their ways, and that’s not necessarily a bad thing!
+Often, it just means they’re happy and they don’t want things to change.

 Of course, it’s not always about money.
 For my parents, the issues were health-related.
 My dad has been dealing with some major challenges—including the news that he needs a double knee replacement—and that made managing a large home difficult.
 While my mom is an incredible woman, she can’t do it all.
 My point is, no matter the reason for a big lifestyle change, making it can be difficult.